 Service staff in public places such as restaurants, bars, dance halls, discos and similar establishments must wear a hygiene mask.

-Establishments offering drinks, and in which customers are standing or can move freely (bars, discos, etc.), have an obligation to collect the identity and a reliable means of contact of each customer.
+Establishments offering drinks, and where customers are standing or can move freely (bars, discos, etc.), have an obligation to collect the identity and a reliable means of contact for each customer.
 The operators of such establishments are criminally liable for any violation of this obligation.

 The use of the CoGa.app platform, validated by the cantonal doctor's office, is recommended.